SuperagenticAI/turboagents/docs/examples.md

 # Examples

-Current package examples:

-- `examples/quickstart.py`
-  - basic quantize / serialize / dequantize flow
-- `examples/bench_profiles.py`
-  - prints the current KV, RAG, and paper-style synthetic benchmark reports
-- `examples/mlx_server_dry_run.py`
+The package examples are intentionally small and direct.
+They are meant to show the API shape, the runtime contract, and the retrieval flow without hiding everything behind framework-specific abstractions.

-  - shows the MLX server command TurboAgents builds for local serving
+`examples/quickstart.py` covers the core quantize, serialize, and dequantize path. `examples/bench_profiles.py` prints the current KV, RAG, and paper-style synthetic benchmark reports. `examples/mlx_server_dry_run.py` shows the MLX server command TurboAgents builds for local serving. `examples/faiss_turborag.py` and `examples/chroma_turborag.py` show the live FAISS-backed and Chroma-backed TurboRAG adapters on small local datasets.
-- `examples/faiss_turborag.py`
-  - uses the live FAISS-backed TurboRAG adapter on a small local dataset
-- `examples/chroma_turborag.py`
-  - uses the Chroma-backed TurboRAG adapter on a small local dataset

 ## Reference Integration Examples

-If you want the fully integrated application path rather than just package examples, use the SuperOptiX reference integration:
+If you want the fully integrated application path rather than package-only examples, use the SuperOptiX reference integration. `rag_lancedb_demo` validates `turboagents-lancedb` through a real SuperOptiX demo flow.

-- `rag_lancedb_demo`
-  - validates `turboagents-lancedb` through a real SuperOptiX demo flow
-- `rag_surrealdb_openai_demo`
-  - validates `turboagents-surrealdb` with the OpenAI Agents runtime in SuperOptiX
-- `rag_surrealdb_pydanticai_demo`
+`rag_surrealdb_openai_demo` and `rag_surrealdb_pydanticai_demo` validate
-  - validates `turboagents-surrealdb` with the Pydantic AI runtime in SuperOptiX
+`turboagents-surrealdb` under real framework runtimes inside SuperOptiX.

 The matching guide lives in the SuperOptiX docs: